wikimedia/mediawiki-services-change-propagation/README.md

 To stop Kafka and Zookeeper tun `stop-kafka` npm script.

 #### Testing against local schemas
-To run tests against local schemas simply set `DEV_BASE_URI` to the directory of the schemas:
+To run tests against local schemas one must be using Node 7.6.0 or higher and set `DEV_BASE_URI` to the directory of the schemas:

 ```bash
 export DEV_BASE_URI=<directory_of_schemas>